2023 Best Value Economics Bachelor's Degree Schools in Connecticut

 Read full report on Economics at University of Connecticut

-You’ll be in good company if you decide to attend Southern Connecticut State University.
-It ranked #4 on our 2023 Best Value Economics Bachelor’s Degree Schools in Connecticut list.
-Located in the midsize city of New Haven, SCSU is a public college with a medium-sized student population.
+You’ll be in good company if you decide to attend Yale University.
+It ranked #5 on our 2023 Best Value Economics Bachelor’s Degree Schools in Connecticut list.
+Yale is a fairly large private not-for-profit school located in the city of New Haven.

 Yale undergraduate students pay an average of $59,950 in in-state tuition and fees each year.
 On average, economics graduates from Yale take out $16,376 in student loans while working on their Bachelor's Degree.

-Read full report on Economics at Yale University
+Full Economics at Yale University Report

 In-state tuition fees for undergraduate students at Trinity Bantams are $61,370 per year.
 On average, economics graduates from Trinity Bantams take out $20,683 in student loans while working on their Bachelor's Degree.

-Read full report on Economics at Trinity College
+Full Economics at Trinity College Report

 Fairfield University ranked #7 on this year’s Best Value Economics Bachelor’s Degree Schools in Connecticut list.
-Fairfield U is a medium-sized private not-for-profit school located in the suburb of Fairfield.
+Fairfield U is a medium-sized private not-for-profit school located in the large suburb of Fairfield.

 In-state tuition fees for undergraduate students at Fairfield U are $52,870 per year.

-Full Economics at Fairfield University Report
+Read full report on Economics at Fairfield University

 Conn College undergraduate students pay an average of $60,795 in in-state tuition and fees each year.
 While working on their Bachelor's Degree, economics majors at Conn College accumulate an average of around $23,603 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $516.